-If the site of the greenhouse is on well compacted, firm soil the cheapest and easiest option is to concrete in the four posts at the corners of the frame, ensuring that it is completely level before the concrete sets.
+If the site of the greenhouse is on well compacted, firm soil, the cheapest and easiest option is to concrete in the four posts at the corners of the frame, ensuring that it is completely level before the concrete sets.
 It might be necessary to support the frame in place whilst the concrete goes hard.
 This will only be suitable for greenhouses up to 8ft x 10ft, as larger than this size will mean the weight of the frame and glass would slowly push the base into the ground, especially after wet weather.

-If the area that you intend to build your greenhouse is not level, or has a slight slope, then it would be advisable to build it up using more soil and then compact it down firmly using a roller or a vibrating plate, both can be cheaply hired from a local tool hire shop.
+If the area that you intend to build your greenhouse is not level, or has a slight slope, then it would be advisable to build it up using more soil and then compact it down firmly using a roller or a vibrating plate.
+Both can be cheaply hired from a local tool hire shop.

-The next option is to build a solid perimeter that the base will sit on.
+The next option is to build a solid perimeter for the base to sit on.
 This could be made from breeze blocks, paving slabs or concrete.
-Check the sizing of the base first and even mark it out on the ground using a spray paint before you start so that you are 100% certain that the base will fit neatly on top.
+Check the sizing of the base first and even mark it out on the ground using a spray paint before you start so that you’re 100% certain that the base will fit neatly on top.
 The base can be built above ground level if desired, negating the need for digging out the area beforehand.
 Ensure always that slabs or blocks are fixed down firmly, using a cement mixture that will become solid.
 Laying blocks or slabs on sand alone is not advised as it will wash away and make the base unstable.
 In all cases, the greenhouse base must be fixed to the slabs or concrete using heavy-duty rawlplugs and screws.

 The advantages of building this type of base for your greenhouse is that it is cost effective and a good solid structure to build your greenhouse on, the centre can be left as soil to plant directly into, or can be gravelled to keep it neat and tidy as the loose stones will be kept in place by the perimeter.
 The main disadvantage is that it is quite tricky to keep level when constructing and the measurements have to be very accurate.